A Natural Health Service for North Yorkshire

 Participants develop personalised “Nature Plans”, setting out simple steps to stay connected with nature and link into local community activity beyond the programme.

-Alongside this, the programme provides training and engagement for professionals across sectors, building knowledge and confidence to use nature as a health asset in prevention, treatment and recovery.
+Alongside this, the programme provides training for professionals across sectors including health, housing, employment, community services, and criminal justice, building knowledge and confidence to use nature as a health asset in prevention, treatment and recovery.

 The programme builds on successful regional pilots, including Nature Prescriptions and Growing Green and Blue Health, and is supported by strong evidence showing that time in nature can reduce stress and anxiety, improve mood, support physical health and build confidence.